open-telemetry/opentelemetry-specification/specification/trace/api.md

   synchronous RPC or other remote request.
 * `CLIENT` Indicates that the span describes a synchronous request to a remote service.
-  When the context of a `CLIENT` span is propagated, `CLIENT`  span usually becomes a parent of a remote `SERVER` span and ends after `SERVER` span completes.
+  When the context of a `CLIENT` span is propagated, `CLIENT` span usually becomes a parent of a remote `SERVER` span and ends after the `SERVER` span completes.
 * `PRODUCER` span describes the initiation of an asynchronous request.
 This initiating span will often end before the correlated `CONSUMER` span, possibly even before the `CONSUMER` span starts.
 In messaging scenarios with batching, tracing individual messages requires a new `PRODUCER` span per message to be created.
-* `CONSUMER` Indicates that the span describes the receiving or handling on an asynchronous request.
+* `CONSUMER` Indicates that the span describes the receiving or handling of an asynchronous request.
 * `INTERNAL` Default value.
 Indicates that the span represents an internal operation within an application, as opposed to an